Tornado outbreak of June 7–8, 1984: Eagleville, Missouri/Wright–Delta, Iowa

 The first member of a long-tracked, violent tornado family wrecked a trailer in Harrison County, Missouri, killing a man and injuring his wife.
 The tornado badly damaged farms countywide, destroying many barns and farmhouses.
 It inflicted F3 damage in Missouri before entering Decatur County, Iowa, and striking Nine Eagles State Park.
 It destroyed a farmhouse near Leon, causing an injury, and wrecked buildings on 17 farms in Wayne County.
 Near Corydon it leveled half a motel, along with a truck stop.
 In all it caused $1,750,000 in losses in Wayne County, injuring half a dozen people there.
 Near Cambria it headed north, tearing loose a portion of a drive-in theater screen and carrying it to Derby.
-It was seen aloft near Cariton, Lucas County, just before dissipating, having tracked 50 mi and injured 10 people.
+It was seen aloft near Chariton, Lucas County, just before dissipating, having tracked 50 mi and injured 10 people.
 The next member of the family formed over Allerton and ended west of Albia, tracking 35 mi.
 A narrow vortex, the 200 yd funnel was compared to a yo-yo.
 Hitting Monroe County, it destroyed or damaged 100 farm buildings and did $500,000 in losses there.
 Causing F2 damage, it also injured three people: a few in a mobile home and another in a barn.

 The third and strongest member of the family formed in Mahaska County near Eddyville and headed northeast, striking the small community of Wright.
 The tornado tore apart two of the 25 homes there and badly damaged the rest.
 It also destroyed a church, bank, and community center in town, leaving only a few buildings undamaged.
 According to Storm Data, between Delta and Wright it reduced farmhouses "to piles of rubble", one of which it moved 10 ft, while flattening outbuildings.
 In Mahaska County it caused $3.4 million in losses.
 Entering Keokuk County, it left $25 million in damages there, delivering its worst impacts to northwestern Delta, where Grazulis assessed "near-F5" damage; farms southwest of town received similarly intense damage.
 In Delta it severely damaged or destroyed an ice-cream vendor, grocery, savings bank, beauty salon, and feed store.
 Across Keokuk County it badly damaged or destroyed 200 homes, flattened 600 farm buildings, extensively damaged farm equipment, killed 800 cattle and hogs, and hurled an automobile over 300 yd, fatally ejecting a couple inside.
 Near South English it lofted a home before dissipating, having traveled 30 mi and injured 51 people.